 A night in or a night out?

 One of the most common questions amongst couples is "will tonight be a night in or a night out?"
 Whilst there is no specific correlation between the amount of time spent indoors and one´s love life or flat sharing situation, it is fair to state that night´s in are better with company.
 If there are two people living in an apartment who spend many evenings at home, either by choice or because city life prices prevent them from doing otherwise, than a television is (sadly) a necessity.
 Believe it or not, this is actually a blessing in disguise.
-The right TV stand is practicality on legs, or wheels, providing style and additional storage space.
+The right retro tV stand with scandinavian charme is practicality on legs, or wheels, providing style and additional storage space.
 This prevents clutter in the kitchen area and can be moved around relatively easily when you clean or change the layout of your space.

 Summing up and contrasting the two

 In all aspects, relationships are about compromise, and finding the correct recipe for the perfect apartment is no different.
 Your decoration and stylistic preferences will need to adapt depending on space and location.
 Whether you live alone or with a partner or friend, experiment with colour and, particularly in a studio apartment, with modern furniture.
-A sofa bed, a portable storage unit (such as a kitchen cart) and a dining table are the most common additions which provide the perfect blend of style and practicality.
+A sofa bed, a portable storage unit (such as a kitchen trolley) and a dining table are the most common additions which provide the perfect blend of style and practicality.